Michigan's Natural Communities

 Biodiversity Management Considerations

 Land use planning to protect groundwater reserves in areas surrounding prairie fens is critical to maintaining the natural community.
 Drainage ditches can interrupt groundwater flow through fens, reducing water levels and facilitating rapid establishment and growth of shrubs and trees.
-Nutrient additions from leaking septic tanks, drain fields, or agricultural runoff can contribute to dominance by invasive species such as reed (Phragmites australis), reed canary grass (Phalaris arundinacea), and narrow-leaved cat-tail (Typha angustifolia).
+Nutrient additions from leaking septic tanks, drain fields, or agricultural runoff can contribute to dominance by invasive species such as reed (Phragmites australis subsp. australis), reed canary grass (Phalaris arundinacea), and narrow-leaved cat-tail (Typha angustifolia).

 Today, most prairie fens are significantly reduced in size as a result of shrub and tree establishment.
 In addition, the surrounding uplands have also changed from open, oak savanna or woodland, to closed-canopy forest.
 Historically, the principal natural process that maintained the open structure of these upland and wetland communities was fire.
 Thus, reintroducing fire through prescription burning of prairie fens and adjacent upland oak forests is a critical management need.
 Because of the small and fragmented condition of many of our remaining prairie fens, use of prescribed fire as a management tool should include setting aside significant portions of fen to remain unburned in any given year to help lessen impacts to fire-sensitive species.
 Streams, rivers, lakes, and wet lines created by hoses can serve as fire breaks for establishing unburned refugia within a prairie fen.